Marc Lawrence explores the big (and small) financial implications of caring for a loved one.

 We often hear the common adage “time is money”.
 I’d go further and say that saving time actually costs money.
 Being a caregiver is more than a full-time job, so any opportunity to save time or effort is important.
 However, this comes at a cost.

-The good news is that the internet provides a plethora of time-saving conveniences, such as food shoppers, same day delivery, prepared meal delivery, and more.
+The good news is that the internet provides a plethora of time-saving conveniences, such as grocery shoppers, same day delivery, prepared meal delivery, and more.

-Understanding and managing these costs on a monthly basis is vital, as a small amount here or there can easily add up to lots in unanticipated costs.
+Understanding and managing these costs on a monthly basis is vital, as $10 here or $15 there can easily add up to hundreds of dollars a month in unanticipated costs.

 Prior to my wife’s stroke, we were both working parents.
 Unusually, we both had corporate roles that allowed us to work from home.
 As such, we had already encountered some increases in household utility costs associated with working at home – mostly increased electricity and heating and cooling usage.